mateus-f-torres/warehouse/LEARNING.md

 export default useTodos
 ```

 Depending on how complex your reducer is you may not need the third dedicated `useCustomHook.js` file.
 In this project I need it as a way to separate React code from the pure reducer code, you could think of it as the `connect` in **React-Redux**.
-It may also seem strange to name everything the `addTodo`, though the alternative would be to add a suffix to everyone of those cases: `addTodoHandler`, `ADD_TODO_ACTION`, `addTodoActionCreator`, `addTodoActionDispatcher` and so forth.
+It may also seem strange to name everything `addTodo`, though the alternative would be to add a suffix to everyone of those cases: `addTodoHandler`, `ADD_TODO_ACTION`, `addTodoActionCreator`, `addTodoActionDispatcher` and so forth.
 I don't really see this as a problem as long as the file context is respected, and it sure helps not to have to think of a different name for each context, plus, you can follow along the whole process by grepping for just this one name.

 > There are only two hard things in Computer Science: cache invalidation and naming things.
 >